 Cons

-- Core self-host requires an enterprise license and setup support
+- Self-hosting requires an enterprise license (not free)

 FAQ